salatfreak/pyromaniac/docs/cli-serve.md

 You can specify the host and optionally the scheme and port using the `--address` parameter as in `pyromaniac --server --address https://192.168.0.10:4433`.
-The scheme will default to *HTTPS*, the host to *127.0.0.1* and the port to 80 for *HTTP*, 443 for *HTTPS* and 8000 if the `--address` parameter is not specified.
+The scheme will default to *HTTPS*, the host to *127.0.0.1* and the port to 80 for *HTTP*, 443 for *HTTPS*, and 8000 if the `--address` parameter is not specified.

 The scheme determines whether the server will use *TLS* but it will always listen on port 8000 on all interfaces.
 The host and port will only be used for generating a TLS certificate and authentication credentials as described in the next section.
-The `--address` parameter can also be used to embedded the appropriate remote address when generating remote *ISO* images.
+The `--address` parameter can also be used to embed the appropriate remote address when generating remote *ISO* images.

-The *Bash* script will however honor the addresses port and publish the internal port 8000 to the specified port on the host on all interfaces.
+The *Bash* script will, however, honor the address's port and publish the internal port 8000 to the specified port on the host on all interfaces.
 This means that running `pyromaniac --serve --address https://localhost:1234 .` will open the server up to your local network beyond the localhost on port 1234